cimeister/academic-kickstart/content/blog/unigramlm/index.md

 ${\mathcal{V}}$; at step $n$ of the algorithm, you can assume
 ${\mathcal{V}}={{\mathcal{V}}_{{n}}}$ (and that all random variables are defined over ${{\mathcal{V}}_{{n}}}$) unless otherwise stated.

+If you'd like to look at a trimmed down version of the pseudocode, you can [skip to the end](#sec:pseudocode)

 1.  **Initialization:** Define an initial vocabulary ${\mathcal{V}}_0$.
     This could be something like all possible substrings of